Villages destroyed, people killed as Russians bombard Ukraine’s south

 The strong attachment to their homes is shared by many residents of the surrounding villages.

 “Aren’t you afraid to come here?”
-Nerkarova from Shevchenkove, asked the Kyiv Independent when we met.
+Nekrasova from Shevchenkove, asked the Kyiv Independent when we met.

 Despite being scared herself, she refuses to leave: “It is our home, one way or another you would have to return here at some point, why leave then?”